-The northward spring migration of Monarch Butterflies from their wintering grounds in Mexico is well underway.
-By this time they are crossing Texas and Florida and hopefully moving into the lower Midwest.
+The spring migration of Monarch Butterflies from their wintering grounds in Mexico begins in early March.

 What Can We Do?